makersacademy/news-summary-challenge/PROCESS.md

 Note how the `apiRequestUrl` parameter value is just the request you would have made to the Guardian API, minus `api-key`.

-## User journey

-- user reads titles
-- user clicks on title link and it shows the full story
+## Decide on testing
+- going to start with Jasmine as want to focus on process and refractoring and my testing framework at the moment needs updating, I will come back to this challenge and use my own testing framework

 ## User stories